cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 4.4
        :option:`--icase`/:option:`-i` support was dropped on version `4.0` but reintroduced starting version `4.4`.
-When set, it now applies to search query string and module specificiation on all sub-commands and modulefile Tcl commands.
+When set, it now applies to search query string and module specification on all sub-commands and modulefile Tcl commands.

 .. option:: --indepth